 In 1996, the COB moved into a new state-of-the art building, the $15.5 million Gallagher Business Building.
 This 111,000 square foot, four-level facility has classroom seating (in various configurations ranging from small seminar rooms to a 250-seat tiered classroom) for approximately 1,200 people.
 It also contains all COB faculty and staff offices, office complexes for affiliated business units, two major computer labs, several student lounges and study areas, numerous conference rooms, and an Executive Board Room.
 All business classes are taught within the Gallagher Business Building (GBB).
 The Harold & Priscilla Gilkey Building is adjacent to GBB, and it houses COB's Center for Enterprise and Executive Development.

 Today, the school serves approximately 1,300 undergraduate students in six majors: accounting, finance, management information systems, international business, management, and marketing.
 In addition, it provides graduate education to nearly 200 graduate students.

-The SoBA organizational chart is available for faculty to reference, as is the UM organizational chart.
-The SoBA includes three academic departments: Accounting & Finance (A&F), Management & Marketing (M&M), and Management Information Systems (MIS).
-Two centers are formally affiliated with SoBA, the Bureau of Business and Economic Research (BBER) and the Montana Small Business Institute (SBI).
-SoBA also houses and/or has affiliations various other centers or organizations, which are discussed more fully in “The People” section of this handbook.
-Five professional advisory boards are active in SoBA: one for each academic department, one for BBER, and the Dean’s Business Advisory Council.
+The COB organizational chart is available for faculty to reference, as is the UM organizational chart.
+The COB includes three academic departments: Accounting & Finance (A&F), Management & Marketing (M&M), and Management Information Systems (MIS).
+Two centers are formally affiliated with COB, the Bureau of Business and Economic Research (BBER) and the Montana Small Business Institute (SBI).
+COB also houses and/or has affiliations various other centers or organizations, which are discussed more fully in “The People” section of this handbook.
+Five professional advisory boards are active in COB: one for each academic department, one for BBER, and the Dean’s Business Advisory Council.
 These advisory boards meet once each semester.
 In addition, the Dean’s Student Advisory Council meets once or twice a semester and includes representatives from student groups and other at-large members.